 How to find out what Motherboard you have?

-Find out which Motherboard you have on your PC.
-You can check your Motherboard details or model number using any one of these methods:
+To find out which Motherboard you have on your PC, you can check your Motherboard details or model number using any one of these methods:

-The last method involves opening the cabinet, make sure it is possible, else you will be forcing it, which may not be a good idea.
+The last method involves opening the cabinet; make sure it is possible, or else you will be forcing it, which may not be a good idea.

 wmic baseboard get product,Manufacturer,version,serialnumber